How to Find Wholesale Suppliers and Distributors for Ecommerce

 There are manufacturers.
 These are factories and production facilities that create the products in the first place.
 99% of the time, you cannot contact or make a deal with these facilities.
 You can't hit up a Coke bottling plant and get your sodas directly, you need to go through Coke wholesaling.
 These facilities either have exclusivity agreements, or they're owned by the company that wholesales the product.

-Types of Wholesalers
+Types Of Wholesalers

 Wholesalers can be a gigantic mess.
 You can, broadly, categorize wholesalers into three groups.